Přerov: Education

-In Přerov there is the College of Logistics, a private technical college of non-university type.
+In Přerov is the College of Logistics, a private technical college of non-university type.

 Sport

 Přerov is home to Volejbal Přerov, a professional women's volleyball club playing in Extraliga žen (top tier).

 HC ZUBR Přerov is an ice hockey club that plays in the 1st Czech Republic Hockey League (2nd tier).

 The city's association football club is 1.
 FC Viktorie Přerov.
 It plays in lower amateur tiers.

 Tenis Přerov is a tennis club founded in 1899.
 Many notable players played for the club, e.g. Libor Pimek, Karel Nováček, Jaroslav Navrátil, Jana Novotná, Ctislav Doseděl, Jaroslav Pospíšil and Lukáš Rosol.

 Auto Klub Přerov is dedicated to motor sports.
 There is an autocross track in the city, which regularly hosts the national autocross championship.
 The auto club also operates a motocross track that hosted several national championships between 1961 and 1974.
 There used to be also a motorcycle speedway track in the city and hosted a final round of the Czechoslovak Individual Speedway Championship in 1958, 1959 and 1967.